bjankord/CSS-Coding-Standards/README.md

 ## Additional recommendations
 * Avoid using IDs for styling.
 IDs can be used for anchor links, though do not use them for styling.
 The specifity they add can be difficult work with.
-* If you are minifing your CSS, include a link in a comment to view the unminified CSS.
+* If you are minifing your CSS, include a link in a comment to view the unminified CSS. `style.max.css` [Source](http://daneden.me/2012/07/max-css-in-depth/)